connecting

 Free the Bears!

 While at Kuang Si, visit the Rescue Center of these beautiful bears.
 Over 150 bears have been rescued from a fate of having their bile extracted for medicine.
-Their work is expanding to Vietnam, Cambodia and hopefully more in Myanmar:
+Their work is expanding to Vietnam, Cambodia and hopefully more into Myanmar:

 https://freethebears.org/pages/laos-sanctuaries